-Two-item questionnaire proves to be a valid depression screening tool for radiation therapy patientsSeptember 23rd, 2013 in Cancer /
+Two-item questionnaire proves to be a valid depression screening tool for radiation therapy patientsSeptember 23, 2013 in Medicine & Health / Cancer

 Cancer patients receiving radiotherapy (RT) who are potentially suffering from depression can be effectively identified by a two-item questionnaire, according to research presented today at the American Society for Radiation Oncology's (ASTRO's) 55th Annual Meeting.